-If the answer to these questions is yes then purchasing a timeshare would be for you.
-There are, however some things you might want to look for in your purchase.
-Below is a list of the conditions I would want if I were to purchase another week.
+If the answer to these questions is yes then purchasing a timeshare is for you.
+There are, however, things you might want to consider when you purchase.
+Below is a list of conditions I would want if I were to purchase another week.

 Should I Buy a Timeshare?

 After floating weeks came points.
 Points allows an owner to stay at different resorts for different amounts of points during each season.
-So by having enough points for one week during high season, you might be able to receive 2 or more weeks during off season.
+If you have enough points for one week during high season, you might be able to receive 2 or more weeks during off season.
 Points sound good but they are still floating time and there is still no guarantee of getting the week you want.

 Secondly, It would have to be in a place I would like to go back to every year..
 I wouldn't buy a house in a neighborhood I don't like.
 And I wouldn't buy a timeshare at a resort I wouldn't want to spend my vacations at every year.
-Lets face it, Exchanging is very hard to do.
-If you're purchasing because you think your week is going to get you to all of the exotic places you've ever dreamed of, you are wrong.
+If you're purchasing because you think your week is going to get you to all of the exotic places you've ever dreamed of, this product might not be for you.

-Fourth, It would have to be with a large company such as Disney, Marriott, Wyndham, etc., Maintenance fees are always going to go up.
-Exchanging is always going to be a problem.
+Fourth, It would have to be with a large company such as Disney, Marriott, Wyndham, etc., Maintenance fees are always going to go up, and exchanging is always going to be a problem.
 So why not shield yourself a little with a large company that's been in the business for awhile and has a good reputation?
 Many of the larger companies have internal exchanges within the resorts they own.
-These exchanges are easier than an RCI exchange.
-Although I would never buy strictly to exchange, having the option for an easy exchange with 20 or more resorts does make it more valuable.
+These exchanges are easier than an exchange with the major exchange companies.
+Although I would never buy strictly to exchange, having the option for an easy exchange with 20 or more resorts makes it more valuable and useable.

 **Authors note: Timeshare is known by many names including but not limited to timeshare, timesharing, vacation ownership, holiday ownership, interval ownership, vacation insurance.

 China in Pictures, Words, and Video - Follow the links to get your copy today